-- compensation expense the value of all stock-based awards, including stock options, granted to employees in exchange for services over the requisite service period, which is typically the vesting period, excluding forfeiture assumptions.
-For more information, see Note 2 to the Financial Statements. - (2) The amounts listed were earned in 2006 and paid in January 2007, and reflect cash awards to the named individuals under the MBO program, which is described in the section titled "Elements of Compensation" in the Compensation Discussion and Analysis. - (3) The stated amounts include a travel allowance and our matching contributions to our 401(k) Plan.
+- (2) The amounts listed were earned in 2006 and paid in January 2007, and reflect cash awards to the named individuals under the MBO program, which is described in the section titled "Elements of Compensation" in the Compensation Discussion and Analysis. - (3) The stated amounts include a travel allowance and our matching contributions to our 401(k) Plan.
 We made matching cash contributions equal to 50% of each participant's contribution during the plan year up to a maximum amount equal to the lesser of 3% of each participant's annual compensation or \$6,600.
-Mr. Turnbull does not participate in our MBO program or our 401(k) Plan and does not receive a travel allowance. - (4) Mr. O'Connell began a temporary medical leave of absence as of October 9, 2006.
-On May 29, 2007, he assumed the position of our Chief Operating Officer.
-Effective June 1, 2007, Mr. O' Connell assumed additional responsibility as our Chief Financial Officer, on which date Mr. Whiteford completed his interim services to the company. - (5) Mr. Turnbull became our President and Chief Executive Officer in October 2006.
+Mr. Turnbull does not participate in our 401(k) Plan. - (4) Mr. O'Connell began a temporary medical leave of absence as of October 9, 2006. - (5) Mr. Turnbull became our President and Chief Executive Officer in October 2006.
 Prior to serving as President and Chief Executive Officer Mr. Turnbull served as an independent director of the board.
 Compensation earned by Mr. Turnbull for his services as a director in 2006 and included in the summary compensation table include a restricted stock award valued at \$5,072, option awards of \$14,326, and director fees, reflected above in all other compensation, amounting to \$9,000 paid in common stock and \$21,584 paid in cash. - (6) Mr. Sangster resigned as Vice President, Finance and Chief Financial Officer in August 2006. - (7) Mr. Whiteford joined us in September 2006 as Vice President, Finance and Chief Financial Officer.
-On June 1, 2007, Mr. Whiteford completed his interim service to the company.